 Software development activities generally consist of three stages, (i) the planning stage, (ii) the application and infrastructure development stage, and (iii) the post implementation stage.
 Costs incurred in the planning and post implementation stages of software development, including costs associated with the post-configuration training and repairs and maintenance of the developed technologies, are expensed as incurred.
 The Company capitalizes costs associated with software developed for internal use when the planning stage is completed, management has authorized further funding for the completion of the project, and it is probable that the project will be completed and perform as intended.
 Costs incurred in the application and infrastructure development stages, including significant enhancements and upgrades, are capitalized.
 Capitalization ends once a project is substantially complete and the software and technologies are ready for their intended purpose.
-Internal use software development costs are amortized using a straight-line method over the estimated useful life of three years, commencing when the software is ready for its intended use.
+Internal use software development costs are amortized using a straight-line method over the estimated useful life, which is generally three years, commencing when the software is ready for its intended use.
 The straight-line recognition method approximates the manner in which the expected benefit will be derived.
+On an ongoing basis, the Company assesses the remaining estimated useful lives of internal use software projects.
+If remaining useful lives are revised, the change is accounted for as a change in estimate.